Floofies/Differentia.js/CONTRIBUTING.md

 #### Parameters
 - **`strategy`** Object

-  The strategy Object, containing properties `interface`, `main`, and optionally `entry`.

-This Object consists of the following properties:
+  The strategy Object.
+It consists of the following properties:

 Property|Data Type|Description
 ---|---|---